utdevnp/blue-book/wordpress-essential-codes.md

+# Welcome :blue_book:
+### You must have a basic knowlwdge of wordpress installation configure and how it works.
 ## add custome theme in the wordpress cms
 <ol>
 <li> copy your custom theme folder and place into <b> wp_content/themes </b> </li>